hr-tools/api/README.md

 ### `output-directory` (optional)

-If you want to customize where Realmerge saves merged images, you can change the `name` and `path` values here.
+If you want to customize where Realmerge saves merged images, you can set the `name` and `path` values here.

 #### `name`